-Unsystematic risks are random.
-They include positive or negative news.
-Spread your money across 20 assets to mute the impact of any single event.
-This will also allow the good and the bad news across your holdings to cancel out.
+Unsystematic risks are random - positive or negative.
+Invest in over 20 assets to mute the impact of a single event.
+'Noise' from news across your holdings will largely cancel out.

-Systematic risks include changes to the overall economy and tend to affect all investments within an asset class.
-However, different asset classes may react to the same events in a different way.
+Systematic risks include changes to the overall economy and affect all investments in an asset class.
+Different asset classes may react to events in a different way.
 In other words, their movements have low correlation.

-Investors apportion their money to asset classes that have a low correlation.
-This produces a portfolio return which is smoother than any individual asset class.
+Investors split their portfolio across asset classes that have a low correlation.
+Such as shares and bonds.
+This produces a smoother portfolio return.

-These principles guide the portfolios of even the most sophisticated investors.
+These principles guide the portfolios of sophisticated investors.
 Professionals spread their bets over many individual investments and also cover multiple asset classes with low correlation.